eestefan/Installations-Class/Prototype.md

 Prototype, Play with Me and We: Reflection Wall

-With much thanks to Prof. Zeven Rodriguez!
+With many thanks to Prof. Zeven Rodriguez!

 The concept started with the idea of playing with one’s shadow—creating a shadow wall of sorts.
 I even heard a theme song in my head “Dancing with Myself” by Billy Idol. ![ https://www.youtube.com/watch?v=FG1NrQYXjLU](https://www.youtube.com/watch?v=FG1NrQYXjLU)